Skip to main content

 • Local model revolution — As local models become more capable, the brains-and-muscles architecture points toward a future where personal AI runs entirely on-device with zero API costs

 • Enterprise adoption — The Mission Control pattern — autonomous agents building their own tooling — is migrating from power users to business workflows.
-Platforms like Taskade are already productizing this with managed AI agent workspaces, Genesis app builder, and Temporal-powered automations
+Platforms like Taskade are already productizing this with managed AI agent workspaces, Genesis app builder, and production-grade automations

 • AI-native communication — If agents begin developing non-human-readable protocols, the observability that currently makes Moltbook fascinating could disappear